-Thanks to the Occupational Safety and Health Administration’s (OSHA) efforts to increase safety awareness, carpenters are more empowered to protect against these risks than ever before.
-By contrast, those who worked during the 1900s were kept in the dark about 1 of the worst hazards of all: asbestos.
+Thanks to the Occupational Safety and Health Administration’s (OSHA) efforts to increase safety awareness, carpenters are now better protected against these risks than ever before.
+By contrast, however, many carpenters who worked throughout much of the 20th century, especially before 1980, were kept in the dark about one of the worst hazards of all: asbestos.

-Before metal studs were invented to frame drywall, carpenters were responsible for framing the inside and outside of virtually every residential, industrial, and commercial building as well as building smaller-scale products like furniture.
-This was also a time before the dangers of asbestos became public knowledge.
+Before metal studs were invented to frame drywall, carpenters were responsible for framing the inside and outside of virtually every residential, industrial, and commercial building.
+They also frequently built smaller-scale products like furniture.

-Carpenters were exposed to hundreds of materials while assembling a building or structure, and almost every product made before the 1980s had the potential to contain asbestos.
-These include:
+Carpenters used hundreds of building materials while helping to develop buildings and structures.
+In fact, almost every carpentry product made before the 1980s had the potential to contain asbestos.

 - Finishing cement